We found 66 results for the Poverty category. Showing results 51 to 60.

 Compassion’s Sponsorship Program helps children receive an education, but, as you read in our last article, Compassion centres aren’t schools.
 They complement formal education through curriculum that helps children grow up to be economically self-supporting.
-But Compassion also helps families pay for the enormous burden that formal education can be in the developing world.
-Primary […]
+But Compassion also helps families pay for the enormous burden that formal education can be for a family in poverty. […]

 Most of our sponsors know that Compassion helps children receive education.
 But how exactly do we go about doing that?
 These articles will be your guide to understand how your sponsorship brings educational opportunities to children to ensure they can be self-supporting when they grow up.
 Are Compassion centres schools?
 One common misconception we hear […]